 Usually, the internal ultrasound is performed only once or twice during the first trimester.
 However, your healthcare professional may choose to perform more internal ultrasounds, depending upon your condition and the baby’s health.

-Transvaginal ultrasounds are performed at the initial stages of your pregnancy, usually around five to six weeks after the last menstruation.
+TV ultrasounds are performed at the initial stages of your pregnancy, usually around five to six weeks after the last menstruation.
 It involves high-frequency sound waves to generate uterine images and helps your gynecologist gain important information during the gestation cycle.

 At 20 weeks, the doctor will switch you from pelvic ultrasounds to abdominal ultrasounds and continue observing the baby’s development.
 By this time, your baby’s development will have progressed considerably.
 The doctor also counts the baby’s fingers and toes and closely examines their chest, heart, and kidneys.
 Your doctor will also monitor the position of the placenta, brain, neck, spine, and umbilical cord of the baby.